*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 Q: Will I get fast sneaker proxies?

 A: Yes, they are fast.
 All sneaker proxy packages are dedicated ones.
 This means that you are the only user of that IP address (or subnet).
 And there is nobody else to mess with your bandwidth.

 Q: Can I get free sneaker proxies?

-A: No. Well, as a matter of fact, you can use any proxies you like, public or private, to cop sneakers online.
-However, this doesn’t guarantee the IP’s ability to connect or if you manage to cop efficiently.
+A: No. Well, you can use any proxies you like, public or private, to cop sneakers online.
+However, this doesn’t guarantee the IP’s ability to connect or cop efficiently.
 This is why, by buying proxies for sneakers, you are guaranteed connectivity without issues so you can deploy your bot successfully.